Evolutionary Genetics in the

-Welcome to the Eckert Lab located in the Department of Biology at VCU.
-Our lab works on the evolutionary genetics of conifers addressing a variety of questions related to the genetic architecture of adaptation within and among species.
-If you have questions or would like to join the lab, please contact us at: .
+Our lab works on the evolutionary genetics of conifers addressing four main topics related to the genetic architecture of adaptation within and among species.
+If you have questions or would like to join the lab, please contact me at: email@example.com.

 Southwestern white pine garden at Dorena Genetic Resource Center

 (2) Genetic Architecture

 Lind et al. (2018) Tree Genetics & Genomes 14: 29